oracle-livelabs/apex/image-semantic-search/2-load-model/2-load-model.md

      </copy>
     ```

+   *Note: The object_uri link provided above will expire on September 30, 2027.*

     ![Load text model](images/load-txt-model.png " ")

 3. Copy and paste the below to load the CLIP image model and click **Run**.